The start of a new year can be a great time to take stock of your finances and make a plan for the year.

 - Extra savings and investments – not just for emergencies, but also so that we can purchase a home one day.

 In my personal finances, I always try to think about the long-term over the short-term.
-When thinking about personal finances, we choose to put as much savings into tax-advantaged investment accounts as possible.
+When thinking about personal finances, we choose to put as many savings into tax-advantaged investment accounts as possible.
 This may be counterintuitive to start with savings instead of your monthly budget and debts, but I believe it’s best to start with the long-term and then make as many sacrifices as necessary to fit the rest of our lives into our remaining monthly budget.
 Plus, the annual tax advantages are limited to each year, so you really want to try and maximize the full benefit while you can.
-Obviously everyone needs to take their own personal situation into account and only save as much as appropriate after paying their bills on time.
+Obviously, everyone needs to take their own personal situation into account and only save as much as appropriate after paying their bills on time.
 Other people have additional frameworks to think about saving and you need to find the one which works for you.

 In our house, we start each year by transferring the full limit into our IRA accounts, for most individuals this is $5500 in 2015.
 We do this right at the beginning of the year to start that compounding as early as possible.
 That said if you have not made your 2014 contribution yet, you still have time – you can set aside 2014 IRA contributions before the IRS tax deadline of April 15th.